 For example – let’s say Walgreens has a sale on Chex Mix and they are $1 each.

-If Walgreens had a coupon in their sales flyer for $.50 off 1 bag and you had a Smart Source manufacturer coupon for let’s say $.25 off 1 bag.
+If Walgreens had a coupon in their sales flyer for $.50 off 1 bag and you had Smart Source manufacturers’ coupons for let’s say $.25 off 1 bag.

-You can use both of those on the same bag of Chex Mix:
+You can use both of those on a single item in a single transaction, like the same bag of Chex Mix:

 Chex Mix – Sale $1